 - If your income is very complicated, testimony by a forensic accounting expert witness.

-3. Can I recover lost wages if I used personal days, sick days or vacation time?
+3. Can I recover lost wages if I used PTO?

-If you had to use paid sick days, personal days or vacation time due to an injury caused by someone else, you can claim reimbursement for those days.
+If you had to use paid time off (PTO) like sick days, personal days or vacation time due to an injury caused by someone else, you can claim reimbursement for those days.

 You can also claim any lost sick, personal or vacation days you had to use so that you could go your doctor or physical therapist after you returned to work.1

-If you would normally have expected to receive overtime pay, commissions, bonuses or perks during your period of missed work you can claim them as lost wages in Nevada.
+If you would normally have expected to receive overtime pay, commissions, bonuses or perks during your period of missed work, you can claim them as lost wages.

 You will have to prove that but for your injury, you would have: